BretFisher/multi-platform-docker-build/README.md

     and  uname -m : aarch64
     ```

-3. `--platform=linux/arm/v8` NOTE: I'd think this would be an alias to arm64, but it returns weird results
+3. `--platform=linux/arm/v8` **Don't use this.
+It builds but is inconsistent.** I'd think this would be an alias to arm64, but it returns weird results (uname thinks it's 32bit, TARGETARCH is not arm64)

     ```
     I'm building for TARGETPLATFORM=linux/arm/v8, TARGETARCH=arm, TARGETVARIANT=v8